szepeviktor/debian-server-tools/webserver/PHP-development.md

 - First an foremost keeping the codebase clean to avoid rewrites in long term
 - Make profit!
-- Other's interest in integration with our project (API)
+- Other's interest in integration with your project (API)
-- Move fast with development, use no tool that slows down development
+- Move fast with development, don't use a tool if it slows down development
 - Keep developer morale high
 - Think about the far future when making decisions today

 ### Editor settings

-Bytes and whitespaces.
+Bits and bytes.

 - Execute bit off
 - UTF-8 encoding without BOM